vitormattos/blueprint-sdk-maker/README.md

 If you don't need generate `phar`, run Blueprint SDK Maker using the option `--no-phar`.

-### As a Phar (Recommended)
+### As a phar (Recommended)

-Download the latest phar from the latest [release](https://github.com/vitormattos/blueprint-sdk-maker/releases/latest).
+Download the latest `phar` **[here](https://github.com/vitormattos/blueprint-sdk-maker/releases/latest)**.

-You may place it anywhere that will make it easier for you to access (such as /usr/local/bin) and chmod it to 755.
-You can even rename it to just box to avoid having to type the .phar extension every time.
+You should put it anywhere that facilitates its accessibility (such /usr/local/bin) and chmod should be 755.
+You can even rename it to just the box to avoid having to type the `.phar` extension every time.

-## Parsing the .apib file
+## Parsing `.apib` files
-Run the follow command replacing `<filename.apib>` by your `.apip` file.
+Run the follow command replacing `<filename.apib>` by your `.apib` file.
 The default output of this command is a directory called `build` containing the source of your SDK and a phar (`api.phar`) to use your SDK standalone.

 ```
 blueprint-sdk-maker make <filename.apib>